-We chatted with Neal Taparia, who founded his education technology company Imagine Easy Solutions (IES) when he was still in high school.
+We chatted with Neal Taparia, who founded his e-commerce education technology company Imagine Easy Solutions (IES) when he was still in high school.
 He bootstrapped his business over 15 years and scaled it to reach over 30M students, eventually selling it to a public company called Chegg.

-Once a user called because he was locked out of her account.
+Once a user called because he was locked out of his account.
 He was writing a 30 page paper, and had over 20 citations with notes stored in our system.
 Needless to say, with a paper due in 48 hours, he was freaking out.

 When we explained that we were students ourselves operating the site and support team, and that we were doing our best to fix the issue (which for us meant skipping classes), he calmed down and began to empathize.
 EasyBib was no longer a product, but a student oriented brand he could relate to.
 That's how we began to improve our customer relationships, customer retention and increase customer loyalty.